 The second-party data is information that a business acquires from an external partner.
 Such acquired information can be quite detailed and accurate, but since another party collects it, its direct relevancy is to your business is questionable.

-This third-party most likely attracts different customers, or even if you aim for the same target group and aren’t competitors, your target group will most likely perform different actions on your partners website, causing their behavior to still be very different compared to the one on your website and thus, it is certainly not as relevant as your self-collected firs-hand data.
+This third-party most likely attracts different customers, or even if you aim for the same target group and aren’t competitors, your target group will most likely perform different actions on your partners website, causing their behaviour to still be very different compared to the one on your website and thus, it is certainly not as relevant as your self-collected first-hand data.